kundajelab/chipseq_pipeline/README.md

 ### HTML report

-There are two kinds of report provided by the pipeline:
+There are two kinds of HTML reports provided by the pipeline:

 1) BigDataScript HTML report for debugging
 ```